commonhaus/foundation/bylaws/README.md

 ### 1.3 Principal Office

-The CF may have offices either within or outside the Central Florida area (or anywhere throughout the State of Florida), as the [CF Council][] may designate or as the affairs of the CF may require from time to time.
+The CF may have offices either within or outside the Central Florida area (or anywhere throughout the State of Florida), as the [CF Council][] (CFC) may designate or as the affairs of the CF may require from time to time.

-## 1.4 Authoritative Document Version

-The authoritative copy of these bylaws is maintained in a dedicated GitHub repository.
-This ensures transparency, version control, and accessibility.

-Official amendments and updates to these bylaws are documented and approved using issues and pull-requests against that repository.
-This process allows for clear tracking of changes and provides a definitive reference for the most current version of the document.

 ## SECTIONS